-people in agriculture.
-Since then it has now grown to a thriving organisation connecting young people with an interest in the countryside, animals and outdoor pursuits - you don't have to be a farmer
+young people in agriculture.
+Since then it has grown to a thriving organisation connecting young people with an interest in the countryside, animals and outdoor pursuits - you don't have to be a

 Clubs usually meet once a week and are organised and run by the YFC members themselves.
-With Kent being one of the only counties to
+With Kent being one of the few

-largest rural youth organisations in the UK.
+one of the largest rural youth organisations in the UK.
 NFYFC heads a nationwide body of 662 Young Farmers’ Clubs throughout England and Wales dedicated to supporting young people with an

 interest in agriculture and the countryside.